“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Size and Weight

 Wheelchairs come in different sizes and weight capacities.
-It’s important to choose a wheelchair that is the right size for the user to ensure comfort and support.
-The weight of the wheelchair should also be considered, as heavier wheelchairs may be more difficult to maneuver.
+It’s essential to choose a wheelchair that is the right size for the user to ensure comfort and support.
+The weight of the wheelchair should also be considered, as heavier wheelchairs may be more challenging to manoeuvre.

 Seat and Backrest